reecewbourgeois/cmps3940-in-class-labs/README.md

 ## Running Locally (Docker)

 1. Install Docker
+2. Create a `.env` file at root using the `.env.sample` file as a template
-2. Run the following compose command
+3. Run the following compose command
     - `docker-compose up -d --build`

+Note: By default, a PostgreSQL database will be created and stored in a docker volume.
+If you want to use a local database, modify the root `.env` file to use your machine's PostgreSQL port.